 Marketing interview questions

-You better have your story tight because your answer will be questioned one or two more levels to see if you know your stuff.
+Essentially, I’m looking for you to replicate the story so that I can dig into the numbers.
+You’d better have your analytical story tight because I will question your answer to go one or two levels deeper to see if you know your numbers.
 Great Marketers can tell stories with analysis.

 What’s the most creative thing you’ve ever done?

-It doesn’t matter what it was, but how far did you push yourself out of your comfort zone to find the creative solution.
-Your passion for your idea should come through.
+It doesn’t matter what it was, but how far did you push yourself out of your comfort zone to find the creative solution?
+Since I’m hiring a generalist, it could be something one of your experts did that you made happen.
+What I really want to see is your passion for your idea should come through.

 What’s the one thing that makes you proud?

 When I read your résumé, I want to see significant accomplishments beyond your work experience or school.
-Football, chess, traveling the world or charity work.
+Football, chess, traveling the world, or charity work.
+A personal accomplishment works just as well.
 I want to hear your story and your pride come through.
 Great Marketers accomplish things, and I want to know that you have a history of accomplishments.
-Don’t tell just what you did, tell me what you ACCOMPLISHED!
+Don’t tell me just what you did; tell me what you ACCOMPLISHED!

 Tell me a time when you’ve convinced your boss of something they thought wouldn’t work.

 I want to see if you can make it happen.
 This answer should show your leadership, selling skills, and willingness to push.
-A great Marketer can get what they want..
+A great Marketer can get what they want.
+Every great idea I have ever been part of required a fight to overcome the resistance.
+Do you push?

 If you were Justin Bieber’s agent, how would you maximize his value as a spokesperson?